TOWING YOUR RV

-When looking at GVWR, be sure to take into account the weight of the vehicle, drivers/passengers, all the gear and supplies in your RV, and fluids in your tanks.
-Both your vehicle and the RV will have a GVWR.
+When looking at GVWR, be sure to take into account the weight of the vehicle itself, all passengers, the gear and supplies loaded inside, and fluid weights in holding tanks.

 Gross Axle Weight Rating (GAWR)

-The amount of weight each axle is designed to support—including the weight of the axle itself.
+GAWR is the maximum amount of weight each axle is designed to support—including the weight of the axle itself.

 Gross Combination Weight Rating (GCWR)

 This is important in regards to the braking systems on your vehicle and trailer.
 Staying within the weight ratings for both vehicles will ensure that your brake controls can slow your whole camper down appropriately.

 UVW is also known as dry weight for RVs and curb weight for tow vehicles.
 It is the weight of your trailer without fluids, supplies, or gear.
 UVW is most helpful when calculating how much you can safely load into your towable RV.

 Tongue weight is the amount of weight placed on the hitch when the trailer is coupled to your vehicle.
 As a rule, tongue weight should never exceed 10-15% of a trailer’s gross vehicle weight (GVW).